soeai/mappgraph/index.md

 #### 4. Running experiments

-So far, we already have graphs generated for all parameters (N and T).
+So far, we already have graphs generated for all parameters (N and t<sub>slice</sub>).
 Next step is running notebook *“train_GNN.ipynb”* to train the Graph Neural Network and do prediction on the testing dataset.

 There are 6 hyper-parameters we need to choose before running the notebook.
 Each set of hyper-parameters will correspond to one experiment.